ALM-Rangers/Migrate-assets-from-RM-server-to-VSTS/README.md

 - [Lab 1 - Using the RMWorkFlowMigrator to create release scripts](doc/Lab-1-Using-the-RMWorkFlowMigrator-to-create-release-scripts.md)
 - [Lab 2 - Using the resulting release scripts in a release pipeline](doc/Lab-2-Using-the-resulting-release-scripts-in-a-release-pipeline.md)

+### Collection of Information ###

+We do not collect any personal information when you use the migration tool.
+When you use the migration tool with Internet connectivity, basic usage metrics is collected to help improve our products and services, and for statistical analysis.
+Consult the [RM Workflow Migrator Guide](doc/RM-Workflow-Migrator-Guide.md) for options of disabling the metrics collection at run-time.

 ### The team ###
 Daniel Mann, Dave McKinstry, David Pitcher, Derrick Cawthon, Josh Garverick, Josh Sommer, Niel Zeeman, Richard Albrecht, Richard Fennell, Sergio Romero, Shashank Bansal, Shaun Mullis, Stawinski Fabio, Vladimir Gusarov, William Salazar